-English Slang for Online Dating [Updated]
+English Slang for Dating and Relationships

 Stashing

-If you "stash" something, you put it away or out of sight (that's why it's also sometimes called "pocketing").
-For example, a child may quickly stash some candy before their teacher sees it, or you may stash a little bit of money for later to avoid spending it all now.
+For example, a child may quickly stash some candy so their teacher doesn't see it, or you may stash a little bit of money to avoid spending it all now.

 Situationship